 “Very few humans notice the smaller P wave that travels the fastest from the earthquake source and arrives before the larger S wave.
 But many animals with more keen senses are able to feel the P wave seconds before the S wave arrives.
 As for sensing an impending earthquake days or weeks before it occurs, that's a different story.”

 Seizure alert dogs are a category of assistance animals that emerged in the early 2000s.
 According to National Geographic, how dogs can do this is still a mystery, but these animals can alert patients 15 minutes to 12 hours before an attack takes place.
 Once their pet parent is warned, the person can find a safe place to lay down and wait for the seizure.
-Seizure assist dogs give their owners the confidence to be able to live a more active life while managing their condition.
+Seizure assist dogs give their pet parents the confidence to be able to live a more active life while managing their condition.

 Dogs also have a sense of fairness.
 A study conducted by Friederike Range, a researcher at the University of Vienna in Austria, looked at dogs’ reactions when it comes to rewards.
 A series of dogs, grouped into pairs, were asked to “give paw” or “shake”.
 After repeatedly “giving paw”, one dog would receive a reward, while the other would not.
 The dog that was not receiving a reward knew the situation was not fair, expressed emotions of sadness and frustration, and then stopped obeying the command.